atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 # Access Control

-As a part of the 0.11 release, Zenoh has added the option of access control via network interfaces.
+As a part of the 0.11.0 release, Zenoh has added the option of access control via network interfaces.
 It works by restricting actions (eg: put) on key-expressions (eg: test/demo ) based on network interface values(eg: lo).
-The access control is managed by filtering messages (where message types are denoted as actions in the access_control config): put, get, declare_subscriber, declare_queryable.
+The access control is managed by filtering messages (where message types are denoted as actions in the access_control config): `put`, `get`, `declare_subscriber` and `declare_queryable`.
 The filter can be applied on both incoming (ingress) and outgoing messages (egress).

 Enabling access control for the network is a straightforward process: the rules for the access control can be directly provided in the configuration file.